johnsonjake/Contract/pages/03-Development.md

    there is not, I will set up a Git repository for you and bill you for the 0.5 hours it will take.

-2. I will not do work on your servers.
+2. With the exception of monthly support agreements, I will not do work on your servers.
    This is sort of a no-brainer; if a client stiffs me on payment, and I did all of my work on their servers, they now have all of my work, and I have none of my money.
    That's bad.
 So, I will work locally and deploy to a copy of your site on my server for review, then push code to your server only after we have settled up on payment (more details on this in Section 5 of this agreement).

-3. I will provide test links to preview functionality based on a schedule that we establish at the start of the project.
-Typically, "iterations" will be one to two weeks long, and updates and test links will be given at the end of each iteration.
+If you’re a monthly support customer, ignore this line.
+You’ve prepaid for your work, so it doesn’t apply.

-4. All work will be built and approved based on the scope we agree upon.
+3. All work will be built and approved based on the scope we agree upon.

 2.02 The Code
 -------------